 My mother did not meet my father

-until after the was over.
+until after the was

 He was not a good Catholic